-It is one of the liquefied petroleum gases (LPGs) that are found mixed with natural gas and oil.
-Propane and other liquefied gases, including ethane and butane, are separated from natural gas at natural gas processing plants, or from crude oil at refineries.
-The amount of propane produced from natural gas and from oil is roughly equal.
+It is one of the liquefied petroleum gases (LPG) that are found mixed with natural gas and oil.
+Propane and other liquefied gases including ethane and butane are separated from natural gas at natural gas processing plants, or from crude oil at refineries.
+The amount of propane produced from natural gas and oil is roughly equal.

 How does LPG compare with other fuels?